 The film legend died at the age of 96 in 2003; her house sold a year later to Barbara and Frank Sciame for $6 million.
 They renovated it and just put it back on the market for $28m.
-Here’s how it looked then:

-And here’s how the house looks today, after extensive renovations:
+How the house looks today, after extensive renovations:

 The Sciames bought the property as an investment but they say they fell in love with the house and spent summers here.

 According to the listing, the property has its own private dock and beach, with “a pond opposite side securing privacy.”

 Vintage photo of Hepburn working in the original kitchen:

 The Butler’s Pantry: